Scaphoid fracture: Treatment

+Prognosis

+A non-union (pseudarthrosis) can occur in 2 to 5% of cases.

+In the aftermath, 90% of non-operated individuals return to sports, with 88% reaching their previous level.
+Among those who underwent surgery, the rate of returning to sports is 98%, and 96% return to their previous level.
+The average time observed for resuming sports is 14 weeks for non-operated individuals and 7 weeks for those who had surgery.

 Epidemiology

 Fractures of the scaphoid are common in young males.
 They are less common in children and older adults because the distal radius is weaker contributor to the wrist and more likely to fracture in these age groups.
 Scaphoid fractures account for 50%-80% of carpal injuries.

 Terminology

 These are also called navicular fractures (the scaphoid also being called the carpal navicular), although this can be confused with the navicular bone in the foot.